Esterly History, Family Crest & Coats of Arms

 Early Origins of the Esterly family

-Lincolnshire where they held a family seat as Lords of the Manor.
+The surname Esterly was first found in Lincolnshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1494 where the surname held a family seat at East Newton.

-Early History of the Esterly family
+Important Dates for the Esterly family

 Esterly Spelling Variations